NationalMuseumofDenmark/CIP-PHP-Client/README.md

     phpdoc --title "Natmus CIP-PHP-Client" --defaultpackagename "Natmus CIP-PHP-Client" -t doc/ -d src/

 ## Running the tests

+Again you have to download a tool to run the unit tests, this is phpunit, which is also included when you run the '''composer install''' command.

 To run the tests first defining the environment variables, then invoke the phpunit tool as follows.